rchakode/oneinsight/README.md

   RaphaëlJs, jQuery, and Bootstrap.
 A web server, like Apache and nginx, is required to host the frontend.

-License and copyrights
+Authors, License and copyrights
 ----------------------
-oneInsight is authored by Roddrigue Chakode as part of the [RealOpInsight Labs Project](http://realopinsight.com).
+oneInsight is authored by [Rodrigue Chakode](https://github.com/rchakode/) as part of the [RealOpInsight Labs Project](http://realopinsight.com).
 The software is licensed under the terms of Apache 2.0 License.